Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 212cc 4-stroke engine powerful enough to make a household run smoothly

-- Included remote lets you start the generator from a distance while still in range
+- Included remote lets you start this dual fuel generator from a distance while still in range

 - Able to plug directly into RVs and campers for power while in remote areas